Squirrel tree frog: Conservation

 The Cuban tree frog is known to eat smaller native frogs including the squirrel tree frog.
 As the population of the Cuban tree frog has increased in Florida, the native squirrel tree frog population has decreased.
 When they are reared alongside Cuban tree frogs, squirrel tree frogs have a lower survival rate than when they are reared alone; however, the Cuban tree frog does not appear to be a threat to the squirrel tree frog tadpoles.

 Although the squirrel tree frog population has decreased in some urbanized areas, they are abundant in some areas of Augusta, Georgia, and Tampa, Florida.
 The squirrel tree frog crosses roads at night after rains, but the overall effect of traffic on the population is unknown.
 The squirrel tree frog has a large population and an ability to adapt to disturbed habitats; as a result, there are few concerns about its conservation status.
+Compared to Dryophytes femoralis and Dryophytes gratiosus, Dryophytes cinereus is less sensitive to environmental change.
 Although there are few concerns about its conservation status, the squirrel tree frog reproductive cycle could be impacted by climate change.
 Climate change is leading to long periods of hydrological drought and declining the number of ephemeral wetlands that these frogs rely on for breeding.